JonPSmith/EfCore.GenericServices.AspNetCore/README.md

 #### 3. Success, with results where the results is null
-The HTTP status code is 404 (NoFound), but you can change this by using the `ResponseWithValidCode` version of the method and providing the third parameter, `nullResultStatusCode` with the new code.
+The HTTP status code is 404 (NoFound), but you can change this by using the `ResponseWithValidCode` version of the method and providing the third parameter, `nullResultStatusCode` with the new status code.
 The json sent looks like this:

 ```json
 {